 Silvery Lupine

-Silvery Lupine has a magical quality with its soft, silvery leaves and stems that shimmer in the sunlight.
+The Lupine species has a magical quality with its soft, silvery leaves and stems that shimmer in the sunlight.
 This contrasted with the tall spikes of blue and violet flowers that can stand out against the dry, rugged landscape where it thrives.
 Commonly found in grasslands and mountain slopes, like much of the scenery on the Colorado Trail.
 This lupine wildflower often grows in clusters that spread across the landscape.
 Not only is it pretty to look at, but the Silvery Lupine also helps regulate the soil by maintaining nitrogen.
 Look out for this breath-catching beauty during late spring, early summer, and early fall.

 Lanceleaf Aster (Symphyotrichum lanceolatum)